EmiliosRichards/File-Management-System/README.md

 ---

-# Building Process
+# Building Process (Post-build)

-- **This section was written post-build.
-It will cover how to use the finished product + insight into the process of its creation, future work, and more.**
+- **This section, written after the completion of the build, details the actual construction process of the File Management System.
+It covers the implementation stages, from initial setup to final adjustments, and reflects on the integration of the planned features and functionalities.**

 ## Initial Setup and Configuration
 This section of the documentation describes the preliminary steps involved in preparing the development environment and managing dependencies for the File Management System project.
 These initial configurations are crucial for ensuring that development proceeds smoothly and consistently across different setups.